How to Backup and Restore WordPress

 Open your website and test whether the website works as intended and is entirely functional.

-Restore a Multisite Backup on Another Multisite (Migration)
+Restore a Multisite Backup to Another Multisite

-Restoring subdirectory backup on subdirectory multisite:
+Restoring subdirectory backup on subdirectory multisite

 example.com will turn into destination.com